-The left panels of Figure 6 show biases estimated using the SNO method.
-As discussed in Section 1, SNOs normally occur only over narrow latitude bands near the poles (from -70 to -80 and from 70 to 80 degree latitudes), except when the equator crossing times of the two satellites become similar.
-This has happened for N16-N15 pair around August, 2008 and we had global SNOs [John et al., 2012b].
-We have also shown biases estimated from zonal average brightness temperatures of those latitude bands on the right panels for easy comparison.
+[44] The left panels of Figure 6 show biases estimated using the SNO method.
+As discussed in section 1, SNOs normally occur only over narrow latitude bands near the poles (from -70° to -80° and from 70° to 80° latitudes), except when the equator crossing times of the two satellites become similar.
+This has happened for N16-N15 pair around August 2008, and we had global SNOs [John et al., 2012].
+We have also shown biases estimated from zonal-averaged brightness temperatures of those latitude bands on the right panels for easy comparison.

-The two sounding channels, Channels 1 and 2, show small inter-satellite biases throughout the life of the satellites.
+[45] The two window channels, Channels 1 and 2, show small intersatellite biases throughout the life of the satellites.
 One of the main differences of the SNO method compared to the natural target methods for these channels is that we do not see impacts of diurnal cycle differences.
-There are differences between Southern and Northern hemisphere estimates, possibly due to dependence of biases on scene radiances [John et al., 2012b].
-Biases for Channel 1 estimated using Antarctic SNOs show a trend of about 1 K over the 10 years, but there is no such trend for biases estimated using Arctic SNOs.
-Biases estimated from zonal mean differences (in the right panels) show very large seasonal variations for rea- sons explained in Section 3.1.1 which confirms that zonal average methods are not very suitable for channels with surface influence, because the surface has higher seasonal and diurnal variability compared to the atmosphere aloft.
+There are differences between Southern and Northern Hemisphere estimates, possibly due to dependence of biases on scene radiances [John et al., 2012].
+Biases for Channel 1 estimated using Antarctic SNOs show a trend of about -1 K over the 10 years, but there is no such trend for biases estimated using Arctic SNOs.
+Biases estimated from zonal mean differences (in the right panels) show very large seasonal variations for reasons explained in section 3.1.1 which confirms that zonal average methods are not very suitable for channels with surface influence, because the surface has higher seasonal and diurnal variability compared to the atmosphere aloft.

-Biases estimated for Channel 3-5 are similar for both Arctic and Antarctic SNOs.
-353 The biases estimated using zonal averages show comparable results, but there is higher 354 seasonal variability in biases using measurements from the southern latitude band.
-One 355 interesting inference one may draw from these analyses is that it is possible to have 356 time varying radiance dependent biases.
-For example, the difference between biases from 357 southern and northern hemispheres shows seasonal patterns; during certain periods there 358 are no differences between them and during others there are significant differences and 359 August 2008 was one of those.
-John et al. [2012b] analysed global SNO data for this 360 month to investigate scene-radiance dependent biases for N16-N15 and found significant 361 radiance-dependendence.
-362
+[46] Biases estimated for Channels 3-5 are remarkably similar for both Arctic and Antarctic SNOs.
+The biases estimated using zonal averages show comparable results, but there is higher seasonal variability in biases using measurements from the southern latitude band, which is likely to be caused by the varying contributions from the surface.
+One interesting inference one may draw from these analyses is that it is possible to have time-varying radiancedependent biases.
+For example, the difference between biases from Southern and Northern Hemispheres shows seasonal patterns; during certain periods, there are no differences between them, and during others, there are significant differences, and August 2008 was one of those.
+John et al. [2012] analyzed global SNO data for this month to investigate scene-radiance dependent biases for N16-N15 and found significant radiance-dependence.

-In general, SNOs should provide the "true" inter-satellite biases in the absence of sceneradiance dependent biases.
+[47] In general, SNOs should provide the "true" intersatellite biases in the absence of scene-radiance dependent biases.
 This is because SNOs are not affected by diurnal cycle differences and are thus resistant to the impact of orbital drifts.
 Also, impacts of clouds and inhomogeneous surfaces are minimal for this method due to stringent collocation criteria.

 3.4.
-Impact of clouds
+Impact of Clouds

-Though microwave measurements are less impacted by clouds than infrared or visible measurements, there can be considerable cloud impacts when strong convection is present for the sounding channels [e.g., Hong et al., 2005] or when cloud liquid water is present for the window channels [e.g., Sreerekha et al., 2008].
+[48] Though microwave measurements are less impacted by clouds than infrared or visible measurements, there can be considerable cloud impacts when strong convection is present for the sounding channels [e.g., Hong et al., 2005] or when cloud liquid water is present for the window channels [e.g., Sreerekha et al., 2008].
 Clouds affect these channels differently.

-For the window channels (Channels 1 and 2) cloud liquid water acts like water vapour and the emission from the clouds will be added to the surface emission and therefore the presence of these clouds increases the brightness temperatures.
+For the window channels (Channels 1 and 2), cloud liquid water acts like water vapor, and the emission from the clouds will be added to the surface emission, and therefore, the presence of these clouds increases the brightness temperatures.
 On the other hand, ice particles in deep convective clouds scatters the radiation away from the line of sight of the satellite sensor and thus decreases the brightness temperatures.
 This effect dominates for the sounding channels (3-5), particularly for Channel 5.